b3ernardo/b3ernardo/README.md

 <h3>Hello, I'm Bernardo Silva!</h3>
 <p>I'm a Control and Automation Engineering student at the Federal University of Minas Gerais and an Industrial Automation Technician at the Federal Institute of Minas Gerais.
-Currently, I work as a Software Engineering Analyst at Accenture.</p>
+I work as a Software Engineering Analyst at Accenture, developing web applications for the industrial sector and focusing on real-time systems and process automation.</p>

 ##